 Again to repeat, the reason that testosterone is used is not

 My Take?
 Is testosterone the best marker?
 It appears like it’s the best we’ve got right now, but I’m not convinced that we can’t do better utilizing a multi-marker approach.

 What is a DSD and why are people questioning Semenya’s sex?

 Depending on where you stand it’s easy to make an absolute claim.
 “Semenya is XY that means she can’t compete.”
 OR “Semenya is a WOMAN.
 She grew up as one.”

 Sport has been forced to try to draw a line in the sand between male and female, where instead of a clear-cut division, it’s a world of grey.
 Contrary to 5th-grade biology, we can’t simply divide sex by chromosome (XY or XX).
-Those two might be on their side of the spectrum, but in between it gets murky.
-It’s best to think of sex on a spectrum, where for 99% of us it’s cut and dry.
+For 99% of us it’s cut and dry.
 But for the .018% of individuals with a DSD, there is uncertainty.
-They span the gamut between the two ends of the spectrum, making it impossible to draw a line without harming someone.
+They span the gamut between the defined categories of male and female, making it impossible to draw a line without harming someone.